EthanHolleman/gerrie-osimowicz/content/contribute/_index.md

 the form.

 You can also optionally include a short description of the image and the approximate date it was taken.
-This will be helpful in organizing submit images for the memorial.
+This will be helpful in organizing submitted images for the memorial.

 If you have any problems uploading or have additional questions please feel